By Nancy Webster

 What Candida Can’t Stand

 Even if your life feels too overwhelming to take on a strict diet change as outlined by Bee Wilder, you’ll learn invaluable information on her website to tuck away for a time when life might ease up a bit.
-Meanwhile, there’s relief available in one of Beeyoutiful’s best-sellers, Yeast Assassin.
+Meanwhile, there’s relief available in one of Beeyoutiful’s best-sellers, Biome Blast.
 I love the name, because once I discovered the source of many of my ailments and cravings, I couldn’t wait to kill it!

 During yeast cleansing, it’s important that you not become constipated since the dead enemy is eliminated through the bowels.
 If irregularity tends to be a problem for you, consider taking Beeyoutiful’s Aloe Vera gel caps which safely and comfortably lubricate the intestines for easier eliminations.
 An occasional warm water enema provides another helpful, immediate relief.
 And in the enema water, dissolve a couple of probiotic capsules to help repopulate your lower digestive tract with good bacteria.